eldesh/iter-zig/README.md

 ### Implementing Iterator

 **iter-zig** allows library users to implement a new iterator type by their self.
-Further, it is easy to implement all functions showed in [Iterator Operators](#Iterator Operators) to your new iterator type using `Derive`.
+Further, it is easy to implement all functions showed in [Iterator Operators](#Iterator Operators) to your new iterator type using `DeriveIterator`.

 For example, let's make an iterator `Counter` which counts from `1` to `5`.